Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - Problems with applying intertheoretic reduction to cognitive science
   - Few laws in cognitive science
   - Lack of a formal description that could be used to translate
 - *Functional decomposition*: the process of explaining a cognitive capacity by breaking it down into sub-capacities that can be separately and tractably treated.
-We can keep breaking down until we reach a level of “axioms”.
+We can keep breaking down until we reach a level of "axioms".
 - E.g. Memory can be broken down (by function) into three functions of registering, storing, and retrieving.
 Storing can then be broken down into short-term memory and long-term memory.
 ![Figure 5.3]({{ "/assets/textbooks/cognitive-science-an-introduction-to-the-science-of-the-mind/figure5-3.png" | absolute_url }})
 - *Anterograde amnesia*: affecting memory of events after the onset of brain injury.